pingcap/docs/dev/reference/tools/tidb-binlog/deploy.md

 > - Make sure that the TiDB Binlog service is enabled in all TiDB instances in a same cluster, otherwise upstream and downstream data inconsistency might occur during data replication.
 If you want to temporarily run a TiDB instance where the TiDB Binlog service is not enabled, set `run_ddl=false` in the TiDB configuration file.
 > - Drainer does not support the `rename` DDL operation on the table of `ignore schemas` (the schemas in the filter list).
 > - If you want to start Drainer in an existing TiDB cluster, generally you need to make a full backup of the cluster data, obtain `savepoint`, import the data to the target database, and then start Drainer to replicate the incremental data from `savepoint`.
-> - When the downstream database is TiDB or MySQL, the  `sql_mode` in both upstream and downstream database should be consistent.
-In other words, the `sql_mode` should be the same when each SQL statement is executed in the upstream and synchronized in the downstream.
-You can execute `select @@sql_mode;` statement in upstream and downstream respectively to compare `sql_mode`.
+> - When the downstream database is TiDB or MySQL, ensure that the `sql_mode` in the upstream and downstream databases are consistent.
+In other words, the `sql_mode` should be the same when each SQL statement is executed in the upstream and replicated to the downstream.
+You can execute the `select @@sql_mode;` statement in the upstream and downstream respectively to compare `sql_mode`.
-> - Drainer also fails to synchronize when there are DDL statements that upstream database supports but downstream database does not.
-An example is synchronizing `CREATE TABLE t1(a INT) ROW_FORMAT=FIXED;` statement when the downstream database MySQL uses the InnoDB engine.
+> - When a DDL statement is supported in the upstream but incompatible with the downstream, Drainer fails to replicate data.
+An example is to replicate the `CREATE TABLE t1(a INT) ROW_FORMAT=FIXED;` statement when the downstream database MySQL uses the InnoDB engine.
 In this case, you can configure [skipping transactions](/dev/reference/tools/tidb-binlog/faq.md#what-can-i-do-when-some-ddl-statements-supported-by-the-upstream-database-cause-error-when-executed-in-the-downstream-database) in Drainer, and manually execute compatible statements in the downstream database.